fpert041/DFO/README.md

  `int getDim()`

  -- return the number of dimensions

+  `int GlobalParam::getNumNeighbours() `

+  -- return number of neighbours that each fly checks to find the best neighbour

  `std::string getEvalFuncName()`